PredixDev/predix-mobile-cli/README.md

 # PM-CLI Utility (v1.0.2)

-Utility for working with a PM servers.
+Utility for working with PM service.

 ## Installation